joanpalin/AI-Workshop/Takeaways/README.md

 | `cisco_learning_resources.md` | A curated, link-bearing list of next-step learning resources — from Cisco U and DevNet to Jan AI documentation and Tavily — so you know exactly where to go when you want to go deeper. | Keep this as a reference and share it with colleagues who were not in the room today. |

 ---

-*Cisco AI Technical Workshop — London, 16 June 2026*
-*"In four hours.
-Using tools that are free or nearly free.
-Without writing a single line of code."*